 |Total NSW wages||$240,000||$160,000|

-If a business also has interstate wages, including the apprentice/trainee wages this will affect the threshold entitlements between each state/territory.
+If your business also has interstate wages, including the apprentice/trainee wages, it'll affect the threshold entitlements between each state/territory.

 For more information, read our case studies page.

-All wages paid by an approved non-profit Group Training Organisations (GTO) are exempt from payroll tax.
+All wages paid by an approved non-profit Group Training Organisation (GTO) are exempt from payroll tax.

 The employer can hire a trainee or apprentice.
 An apprentice that is employed directly by the employer for the whole term of the apprenticeship is known as an indentured apprentice.

 Under the Payroll Tax Act 2007, the employer is entitled to claim the rebate.
-This means that the GTO can claim the rebate, and the ‘host’ employer is not entitled to the apprentice/trainee rebate.
+This means that the GTO can claim the rebate, and the ‘host’ employer isn't entitled to the apprentice/trainee rebate.